aschuma/aws-ec2-socks-proxy/README.md

+## Content of this repository

+This repository holds two Python scripts that set up an AWS EC2 instance and tear down the instance.

+The first script will perform the following tasks:

+* Install a public key in the AWS region.
+* Configure a security group.
+* Launch a Nano EC2 instance using the public key and security group provided in the previous step.
+* Output an ssh command to start the SOCKS proxy.

+The purpose of the second script is to shut down the EC2 instance.

+## Disclaimer

+***Please note that these scripts come with absolutely no guarantees, and you use them at your own risk.
+Running this code may result in charges to your AWS account.***

+## Details

 Sometimes, it is necessary to browse the Internet with privacy, access content that is restricted by geography.
 A VPN can help achieve this, but it requires either installing client software or subscribing